A journalist was arrested because of an email.

 How this happens

 Most journalists working in sensitive environments operate under a set of assumptions that haven’t been tested.
+The discipline that prevents this is in how to communicate with confidential sources safely.
+The decisions are made before the first message, not after.
 They use Signal for messaging because they’ve been told it’s secure.
 They use Gmail or Outlook for email because that’s what their organisation uses.
 They assume that the security of the channel depends on whether someone is monitoring them right now, not on what records exist that could be accessed later.
+What law enforcement actually accesses from your accounts documents the gap between what users assume is protected and what providers routinely hand over.

 That assumption is wrong.
 And it’s the most dangerous kind of wrong: the kind that feels completely reasonable until the moment it isn’t.